-Mark Wahlberg Leaves Super Bowl Early; Says Celebs Should Stay Out Of Politics
+Mark Wahlberg Leaves Super Bowl Early, Says Celebs Should Stay Out Of Politics

 “People aren’t listening to that anyway.
 They might buy your CD or watch your movie, but you don’t put food on their table.
 You don’t pay their bills.
 A lot of Hollywood is living in a bubble.”

-Mark Wahlberg had earlier revealed that he will leave Hollywood behind after his retirement from the film industry, as he wishes to focus on other areas other than films.
+Mark Wahlberg had earlier revealed that he would leave Hollywood behind after his retirement from the film industry as he wishes to focus on other areas other than films.
 As such, the Patriots Day actor views Hollywood and the film industry as a professional domain which is disconnected from the “real” world in which he was raised.
 According to Fox News, Wahlberg revealed that this realization has made him draw a distinction between the world of films and the real world.

 “I come from the real world and I exist in the real world.
 And although I can navigate Hollywood and I love the business and the opportunities it’s afforded me, I also understand what it’s like not to have all that.”